degensprotocol/degens-contract/docs/protocol.md

 # Introduction

 Degens is a peer-to-peer betting exchange protocol.
 Rather than customer funds being held in escrow by a central company, it uses an Ethereum smart contract.
-This documentation describes how the protocol is designed at a technical level.
+This documentation describes how the protocol and smart contract is designed.

 ## Decentralized

 In the Degens smart contract there are no owners, administrators, or any other privileged addresses.
 That means that every Ethereum address has the same privileges as any other.
 That even includes us, the developers.
 There are no owner modifiers, escape hatches, contract pausing, halting, or self-destructing.
-There are no mandatory fees, developer rewards, or rent-seeking utility tokens.
+There are no affiliate fees, developer rewards, or rent-seeking tokens.

 That is to say, the Degens smart contract is as decentralized as it is possible for an Ethereum smart contract to be.
 Participants specify their trust relationships in a hybrid on-chain/off-chain system.
-This document will explain how this works in detail.

 ## Sports Betting